JanWilczek/wolf-sound-blog/_posts/synthesis/android-wavetable-synthesizer/2022-09-11-view-model.md

   }
 ```

-If you don’t know what state hoisting is, you can read about it in the [previous tutorial].
+If you don’t know what state hoisting is, you can read about it in the [previous tutorial part]({% post_url synthesis/android-wavetable-synthesizer/2022-08-10-ui %}).

 The private `_frequency` field is of type `MutableLiveData` , which represents an **observable, mutable state**.